hellums/Bakers/README.md

 ## Instructions

-To clone and run the program on your local system, do the following:
+To clone and run the tests and program on your local system, do the following:

 - create a new folder, such as "test", then run these commands
 - > cd test
 - > git clone https://github.com/hellums/bakers.git
 - > cd bakers
+- > dotnet test
 - > cd bakers
 - > dotnet run

-You can also use Visual Studio to run from the IDE by loading the bakers.sln file in that folder, after cloning
+You can also use Visual Studio to run the tests and program from the IDE by loading the bakers.sln file in that folder, after cloning.
+To clean up, just return to the folder where you created test and remove that test folder using del test (Windows) or rm -rf test (Mac or Linux).

 ## Code Louisville Requirements List
 - [X] Project includes a [README file](https://github.com/hellums/bakers/blob/root/README.md) that explains the following: